 The third part is a journey into the heart of darkness.
 A lawyer called Potts has been called for to settle a boundary dispute between Alice Nutter and Roger Nowell but as they get closer to the area, it’s clear that things are not right.
 More and more stories of witchcraft and terror are unfolded and Potts decides to hunt the witches, spurred on by the kudos he hopes to get from King James.
 As they grow nearer Pendle Hill and Mother Demdyke’s stronghold in Malkin Tower, things get madder and madder.
 This is the point where Ainsworth lets rip with full Ainsworthyness, storms and witches and abductions and the Devil in disguise and doubles, potions, broomsticks, elaborate torture chambers, a snarling statue and rocks and rivers that change positions - the works.
 The witches all have to bring a convert to the Devil every year or their powers wane, there’s a power struggle and all the key players have little time to pay their dues.
 The way the familiars of the witches turn on them when their time’s up is genuinely ferocious and hurtful, especially considering how condescending they are when the witch is in good stead with her master.
 It ends in fire, blood and madness.
 This is the best section.

 The fourth section is probably the weakest.
 Our chief supernatural villains are gone, there are a few remnants who cause mischief but the chief danger is now from the lawyer, especially because King James I is visiting.
 He may style himself ‘The British Solomon’ but he’s seems very fallible.
 Most of this section is taken up with descriptions of the King’s travelling court, his entertainments and descriptions of hunting all sorts of animals including otters and deer.
 Our tragic lovers end out their tragic love and everything is tied up.
-The most interesting element in this last pat is Alice Nutter, who was a key witch but has since sought to redeem her soul.
-There’s tension whether this is even possible and her end is a lot of heart.
+The most interesting element in this last part is Alice Nutter, who was a key witch but has since sought to redeem her soul.
+There’s tension whether this is even possible and her end has a lot of heart.

 While I didn’t love this book as much as Rookwood, Jack Shepherd or even Auriol, it was still a corker.
 There were big chunks where Ainsworth got to do what he was best at, striking visuals and breakneck action but the second and third parts did slow down a little too much at times.
 Ainsworth writes as if the novel is a visual medium, he’d have done so well at film and when he’s doing those visual things, he’s great.
 Unfortunately, novels also need dialogue.
 At best, his dialogue is stiff, at worst he’s trying to write in a Lancashire accent.
 If the title was written in his phonetic dialogue, this book would be called T’ Lonkyshaire Watches.
 There were times when he’d just put in weird vowels.
 It wasn’t even consistent, sometimes ‘come’ would be ‘cym’ and sometimes ‘cum’.
 Luckily, not all the characters talk like this but enough do and there’s far too much of; “T’missmannert, car’ll boide naw questionnin, odd rottle him,” for my taste.
 However, there is a bit that describes King James as ejaculating and everyone ejaculating with him… that’s funny.

 The other thing he does well is research, and its use.
 I was amazed that even character of Old Mother Mouldyfoot have origins in history, as does the progenitor of the curse, Abbot Paslew.
 He also knows when to change from his research, making Alizon Device a tug-of-war character between the good and bad sides, inventing a feud between Mothers Chattox and Demdyke.
 Some of these inventions have passed into (lazy) history, along with his claims about Dick Turpin and Black Bess in Rookwood.
 Another element that has been taken for historical truth is the story of King James knighting a piece of beef as Sir-Loin, a ‘fact’ my Dad once told me as true.
-(But then he told me that monkeys rode the greyhounds at a dog race).
+(But then, he told me that monkeys rode the greyhounds at a dog race).
 The King James stuff isn’t as well digested on the whole and that section as a number of dull lists, featuring many famous names who don’t impact the story.